mzohreva/SimpleLinuxSandbox/README.md

     -g gid     Run command with group gid
     -p         Mount /proc
     -s         Mount /sys
+    -m path    Mount path under /mnt/`basename path` -M         Do not mount program

+The -m option can be repeated to mount multiple paths.
+If the -M option is not specified, the program is mounted at /program which is useful for programs that are not installed in standard locations such as /bin or /usr/bin
 ```

 Executes COMMAND in a virtual environment with very limited